G30TR1X/UTS_PTI/README.md

          - Gardening (+5% Happiness, -5% energy)
          - Rest (+10% energy, -10% Hunger)
          - Reading book (+5% Intelligence, -10% Happiness)
+         - Talk to BMO (You will get a hint of where the Demon King will be summon)
+            - The hint will be given in the form of riddle.
+Make sure to remember what you did during the game.

    4.2 Ice Kingdom:
          - Fighting Ice Golem (+3% Experience, -10% Hunger, +10 coins)